-The University offers tutoring resources for all students.
+The University of Maryland offers tutoring resources for all students.
 The following programs offer tutoring for many first- and second-year courses and courses in writing, communication, math, and General Education Fundamental Studies classes.
 Additional tutoring resources can be found at www.tutoring.umd.edu.

 - The Academic Success and Tutorial Services initiative of the Academic Achievement Program (2204 Marie Mount Hall) is a resource for all students, with a specific focus on serving students in “high-risk” courses—those with historically high DWF rates.

 - The Department of Mathematics and Department of Resident Life both offer math tutoring in a variety of undergraduate courses.

 - The Grammar Hotline can answer questions on word choice, punctuation, sentence structure, or proper citation.

 - The Office of Multi-ethnic Student Education - OMSE (1101 Hornbake Library) offers a variety of services and programs to enhance the learning experiences and promote the academic success of undergraduate students.